Almost one-third of Tanzania is protected, with 17 national parks spread across the country and its oceans.

 Home of the Ngorongoro Crater, the Ngorongoro Conservation Area has a high concentration of wildlife and staggering volcanic scenery.

-One of the largest national parks in Africa, southern Tanzania’s Ruaha remains blissfully off the beaten track, despite being home to around 10% of the world’s lion population.
+One of the largest national parks in Africa, southern Tanzania’s Ruaha remains blissfully off the beaten track.

 The extraordinary Rubondo Island in Lake Victoria was made into a haven for endangered chimpanzees.
 You’ll also find other animals, from elephant to sitatunga antelope.

 Located In the south of Tanzania, Nyerere National Park is a vast, wild reserve – larger than Switzerland – with just a scattering of small camps.

 Encompassing varied landscapes that include soda lakes, mountain regions and dense woodlands, Lake Manyara National Park offers scenic beauty and exceptional birding.